HyperAdaLoRA: Accelerating LoRA Rank Allocation During Training via Hypernetworks without Sacrificing Performance: Conclusion

 \section{Conclusion}

-In this paper, we tackle the issue of slow convergence in AdaLoRA, an effective dynamic rank allocation method for PEFT.
-We propose HyperAdaLoRA, a novel framework that leverages hypernetworks to dynamically generate the SVD-based parameters ($P, \Lambda, Q$) that are integral to AdaLoRA.
-By adopting an attention-based hypernetwork architecture, HyperAdaLoRA is capable of capturing intricate parameter dependencies and producing targeted updates.
-This enables it to navigate the optimization landscape more efficiently compared to traditional AdaLoRA training methods.
-Extensive experiments conducted on various datasets and models consistently show that HyperAdaLoRA achieves significantly faster convergence while maintaining performance.
-Additionally, further extension experiments on other LoRA-based approaches validate the broad applicability of our method.
+In this paper, we address the issue of slow convergence in AdaLoRA, an effective dynamic rank allocation method within the PEFT framework.
+To overcome this limitation, we propose HyperAdaLoRA, a novel and flexible framework that employs hypernetworks to dynamically generate the SVD-based low-rank parameters $(P, \Lambda, Q)$ central to AdaLoRA.
+By adopting an attention-enhanced hypernetwork architecture, HyperAdaLoRA captures fine-grained parameter dependencies and produces more targeted updates during training.
+This design enables the model to explore the optimization space more efficiently, leading to notably faster convergence compared to standard AdaLoRA training methods.
+Extensive experiments across multiple benchmarks and model scales show that HyperAdaLoRA achieves faster convergence while maintaining comparable or even better final performance.
+Furthermore, extension experiments on other LoRA-based methods clearly demonstrate the versatility and broad applicability of our approach.